anthonyemberley/friendtract/README.md

 In the future, Friendtract would not require a user to run a local Ethereum node to create a contract, and contracts would be deployed to the live blockchain, with the option to specify a maximum amount of gas to use for the contract.
 Furthermore, it would include login capabilites to enable users to see their active contracts, and kill any they are finished with.

+# Play with the Prototype

+If you want to try to host the application yourself, install the Embark framework -- https://github.com/iurimatias/embark-framework -- and Meteor, and then clone this repo.
+Cd into the project directory, and run embark simulator.
+Open a new window and run embark deploy, followed by meteor.
+The app should then be available at your local host.

 # Contributing

 There is a lot to do, and developing with Ethereum is still relatively new.
 Any contributions are welcome!